alfa23/pp04-xbox-anticipator/README.md

 - USER STORY #12: Edit User Profile
   As a registered user I can view, edit & delete my user profile so that I can manage my content & data.

-Due to the inevitable development delays due to learning challenges, bug squashing and the like, time and skills unfortunately didn't allow for all User Goals to be met.
-However, all *'Must Have'* and *'Should Have'* stories were satisfied and MVP functionality was achieved.
-As site owner I'm slightly disappointed that all features weren't included in this iteration but I'm happy overall to have a working proof of concept I can build on.
+Due to the inevitable development delays due to learning challenges, bug squashing and the like, time and skills unfortunately didn't allow for all ***User Stories*** to be met.
+However, all *'Must Have'* and *'Should Have'* stories were satisfied and **MVP functionality** was achieved.
+As site owner I am slightly disappointed that all features weren't included in this iteration but I'm happy overall to have a working proof of concept I can build on.

 ## **GENERIC USER EXPECTATIONS:**